Development-Omnia/Etch-and-Sketch/README.md

 This project demonstrates DOM Manipulation skills.

-The user is able to; select the grid size from the slider, clear the canvas, toggle the grid.
+The user is able to; select the grid size from the slider, clear the canvas, toggle the grid, erase previously drawn lines, and select a colour for the pen.

 More functionality too come!